70 Valuable Things You Can Get for Free

 According to the National Fire Protection Association, three out of five home fire deaths occur in houses that don’t have properly working smoke detectors.
 In January 2018, Maryland passed a law requiring all residents to have a working smoke detector installed, and Virginia lawmakers have now made it legal for localities to implement similar policies.
 If you’re a resident of one of these states – or you just want to save $15 when replacing or installing a smoke detector – check out organizations near you that provide free smoke detectors, free installation, and free battery replacement services.

 Several local fire departments offer free smoke detectors, and will even come to your house to install them.
-For example, residents of Baltimore City can call the fire department’s non-emergency number to request a free smoke detector.
+For example, residents of Baltimore City or Fairfax, Va., can call the fire department’s non-emergency number to request a free smoke detector (contact your fire department’s non-emergency number to see if they offer free smoke detectors and installation).
 Through its Home Fire Campaign, the American Red Cross provides free smoke detectors to residents of 12 states.
 You can submit your request through GetASmokeAlarm.org.

 The 4 million customers of online and mobile brokerage Robinhood don’t receive the investment research or portfolio tools offered by more-established brokerages.
 And no, the brokerage’s app doesn’t let you steal from the rich to give to the poor.
 But Robinhood does offer no-commission and no-fee trades for all U.S.-listed stocks and ETFs.
-(Broker-assisted phone trades cost $10; foreign-listed securities cost $50 per trade.)
 There’s also a free options trading service and, in some states, cryptocurrency trading.
 (Robinhood’s revenue comes from selling premium subscriptions that allow after-hours trading and margin trades.)
 There’s no minimum to invest.
 Just sign up, link your bank account and enjoy the savings.

 Also, check with more-traditional online brokers such as Fidelity or Charles Schwab to see if they are offering any promotions.